denisneuf/python-amazon-ad-api/README.md

 ## Amazon's Advertising API

-A wrapper to access Amazon's Advertising API with an easy-to-use interface.
+A python 3 wrapper to access Amazon's Advertising API with an easy-to-use interface.

 ### Install